cloudfoundry/app-autoscaler/docs/Policy_definition.rst

     - Schedule #1:  09:00 - 13:00 , Everyday

-    If above schedule is created at 10:00AM someday, it won't take effect on the today it creates, but will be certainly triggered on the next day.
+    If above schedule is created at 10:00AM someday, it won't take effect when it creates, but will be certainly triggered on the next day.

 **Reference**